Martin’s Chocolatier – A Selection Review

-Overall though, these are disappointing.
+Overall though, I’m disappointed with Martin’s Chocolatier.
 I have eaten some good chocolate in my time but these were not of that ilk.
 At £25 for 30 chocolates (360g), I do not believe these to be good value for money.
 A better quality milk chocolate is needed and that would go a long way to improve the “luxury” status of these chocolates.

-Christina – soft smooth belgian caramel filling.
+Soft smooth Belgian caramel filling.
 The caramel had a nice flavour and a good consistency, neither too runny nor too firm.

 Smooth orange parfait.
 This had a good zesty orange flavour to it and the ganache was nicely smooth.

 Smooth Irish cream.
 This was quite enjoyable, but only tasted very faintly of Irish cream and I could detect no presence of alcohol.

 Dark rum ganache.
 Rather cloying and a bit too sweet, this had a hint of rum about it but without the heady notes you’d expect in a proper rum truffle.